SFTtech/openage/building.md

 **A**

+Have a look at `Troubleshooting` above.
 Maybe you've found a bug...
-irc.freenode.net/#sfttech
+`irc.freenode.net/#sfttech`

 **Q**